Vasai: Etymology

 The present name Vasai is derived from the Sanskrit word Waas, meaning 'dwelling' or 'residence'.
 The name was changed to Basai, which was named under Bahadur Shah of Gujarat after the Gujarat Sultanate took over the region.
 This is also the first Latinized record of the name, which was spelled as Baxay by Barbosa (1514).
 The name was short-lived as it was changed under Portuguese rule, approximately two decades later, to Baçaim (also the first official Latin name) following the signing of the Treaty of Vasai in 1534.
 This name was again changed after over 200 years to Bajipur after the Maratha Empire took over the region.
-This name was also short-lived as after the capture of Bajipur (the Maratha name for Vasai) by the British, the name was changed yet again to Bassein.
+This name was also short-lived as after the capture of Bajipur by the British, the name was changed yet again to Bassein.
 During this same time, Bombay took over Bassein as the dominant economic power in the region.
 The town was renamed to Vasai, the Marathi name for the region, following the devolution of the British Raj in India.